mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 53 - Explicit Iteration/readme.md

 # Conclusion 🏁

-This kind of smell does not ring a bell to many developers because they think this is a subtlety.
+This kind of smell doesn't ring a bell to many developers because they think this is a subtlety.

 Clean code is full of these few declarative things that can make a difference.